bevuta/teletrofono/README.md

 details, which can be a lot depending on the test duration.
 The `time` command measures the duration of the test.

+### Unit-tests

+The unit tests are gathered in the appropriate testing namespace `teletrofono.unit-test`.
+There is an own test-function for every test scenario and its variations.

+### Performance-tests

+Actually it is just one test function testing all predefined scenarios and there variations.
+In the namespace `teletrofono.performance-test` you can find the logic for the whole performance test provided by the function `run-scenarios-longterm`.
+The docstring of this function describes the procedure in detail.

 ## Customization

 You are free to fork this project to implement your own testing scenarios suiting the enironment you are working on.

 In the namespace `teletrofono.test-scenarios` you can find a set of predefined scenario functions.
+The scenarios are described in the docstrings of the functions.
 All these scenarios are used by `teletrofono.unit-test` and `teletrofono.performance-test`.
 There you can find analogous fixtures which prepare the SIP-clients used by the scenario functions.